langchain4j/langchain4j/docs/docs/integrations/language-models/google-ai-gemini.md

 Large Language Models are great at extracting structured information out of unstructured text.

-In the following example, we retrieve a tyoe-safe `WeatherForecast` object from a weather forecast text, thanks to `AiServices`:
+In the following example, we retrieve a type-safe `WeatherForecast` object from a weather forecast text, thanks to `AiServices`:

 ```java
 // A type-safe / strongly-typed object